Fifty Shades Freed: Reception

 Fifty Shades Freed entered The New York Times Best Seller list at number three.
 In the UK the novel sold over two million copies.

 Film adaptation

 Sam Taylor-Johnson, the director of the film adaptation of the first installment of the book series, Fifty Shades of Grey, confirmed on 6 February 2015 that both Fifty Shades Freed and the second book in the trilogy, Fifty Shades Darker, would also be adapted for film.
 In November 2015, Universal Studios announced that both films would be shot back-to-back with principal photography scheduled to commence in early 2016.
-The film was scheduled to be released on 9 February 2018.
+The film released on 9 February 2018.